thomaskokholm/hugo/content/post/2020-04-27-building-hoppers-media-centre.md

 ---
-title: A story of why Forestry loves Hugo
+title: A story of why Forestry just loves Hugo
 date: 2020-04-27
 hero: "/images/hero-3.jpg"
 excerpt: Creating a new website for Hopper, one of the top 4 most downloaded travel